Infectious Disease Control

 - The population at risk was large.

-Once there is a hypothesis about the cause of the outbreak, it should be tested.
+Once there is a hypothesis concerning the cause of the outbreak, it should be tested.
 If removing the suspected source is followed by a decline in the outbreak, the hypothesis may be correct, although the decline could still be serendipitous.
-Cohort studies can be carried out in the case of food-borne outbreaks in a limited population.
-For instance, in the case of an outbreak associated with a social gathering, guests can be asked about the foods they ate and then about their symptoms.
-The risk of symptoms associated with each food can be calculated and can indicate the culprit.
-In cases where the population at risk is larger or more dispersed, it can be difficult to identify all those at risk, so case-control studies may be necessary.
-Clinicians may be required to contribute in case-finding or by providing data on their patients.
-(See Glossary for definitions of COHORT STUDY and CASE-CONTROL STUDY).
+A case-control study could be carried out in the case of food-borne outbreaks in a limited population.
+For example, in an outbreak associated with a social gathering, guests can be asked about the foods they ate and about their symptoms.
+The risk associated with each food can be calculated and can indicate the culprit.
+In cases where the population at risk is larger or more dispersed, it can be difficult to identify all those at risk, so clinicians may be required to contribute in case-finding or by providing data on their patients.

 Dr. Snow and the pump

 Once the cause of the outbreak has been confirmed, the initial control measures may need to be adjusted.
-If the source cannot be identified, more epidemiological detective work may be required.
+For example, if the incidence of cases does not decrease as anticipated, more stringent control measures may be required.
+Similarly, if the source cannot be identified, more epidemiological detective work may be required.

-Outbreak investigations should be designed to indicate the possible long-term preventive actions and ways of improving response to future similar outbreaks.
+Outbreak evaluations should be designed to indicate the possible long-term preventive actions and ways of improving response to future similar outbreaks.

 Immunization

-Immunization increases the body’s resistance to illness using immunoglobulins.
-Antibodies are passed from mothers to their children during pregnancy when they cross the placental barrier, and during lactation when they are secreted in breast milk.
+Immunization plays a critical role in the long-term control of many diseases.
+Broadly speaking, there are two types of immunization; passive and active.
+Passive immunization increases the body’s resistance to illness via antibodies.
+Antibodies are initially passed from mothers to their children during pregnancy when they cross the placental barrier, then during lactation when they are secreted in breast milk.
 They can also be acquired via blood transfusion and by the administration of immune globulin after exposure to disease.
-These are examples of passive immunization.
 Antibodies acquired by passive immunization wane rapidly and no memory of the antigen is retained so the protection it offers does not last.

 Active immunization uses the body’s own defences to produce a longer lasting protection.
 It is a response to the introduction of antigens into the body.
-Natural infection with an immunogenic microbe (natural antigen) can give lasting immunity: vaccines (man-made antigens) do also.
-Immunity generally declines after active immunization, although at a slower rate than after passive immunization and the immune system retains a ‘memory’ of the antibody so it can mount a rapid response when it meets the antigen again.
-At the time of writing vaccines are available for 26 pathogens, but this number is likely to increase as there are others whose development WHO is supervising.11 Furthermore, other researchers are responding to emerging infectious disease by trying to develop vaccines against them.
+Active immunization can be characterized as ‘natural’ when a person is infected with an immunogenic microbe (natural antigen) or ‘artificial’ when a person is protected by vaccination.
+Although immunity may decline after active immunization, although at a slower rate than after passive immunization and the immune system retains a ‘memory’ of the antibody so it can mount a rapid response when it meets the antigen again.

 Some vaccine side-effects